 This is the age of instant communication, and a good example of it is how within the reach of a click, we can “skype-dive” into the room of someone else, living thousands of kilometers away.
-Businesses flourish everyday, coming out of networks of collaborators, scattered in many countries and geographies, permanently engaged in constant processes of communication, via Skype, Whatsapp, Twitter, Facebook, mail.
+Projects flourish every day, coming out of networks of collaborators, scattered in many countries and geographies, permanently engaged in constant processes of communication, via Skype, Whatsapp, Twitter, Facebook, mail.

 Due to constant technological innovation, it is now extremely easy to speak to others, regardless of where you are.
-Who doesn’t recognize this scene: you are seating at your desk, having in front of you your laptop.
+Who doesn’t recognize this scene: you are sitting at your desk, staring at your laptop.
 To your right side is your iPhone, on the other side, your tablet.
 While you check your emails, you suddenly have John on Skype.
-Then Elise calls you on Facetime, whereas Christian demands your attention by using Whatsapp.
+Then Elise calls you on Facetime, whereas Christian demands your attention by using Sms.
 How to properly communicate with all these people, that reach out to you, asking you for answers and solutions to different issues, at precisely the same moment?

 Technology certainly has improved our lives as it is now possible to connect to people and places worldwide in a quite unimaginable way.
 But the fundamental question still remains: In order to truly engage in a meaningful process of communication you have to pay focused attention to what the other one says.
 Are you able to do it, while trying to navigate through dozens of different communication platforms?

-It is crucial to bear in mind that technology should be used to help you communicate to others, by enabling a fruitful dialogue done in a shared way.
+It is crucial to bear in mind that technology should be used to enable a fruitful dialogue done in a shared way.
 If you are open to the information coming from the minds of others, you will be able to create meaning out of the virtual encounters that pop into your room through the effortless processes of technology.
-It is therefore key, when navigating the frenzy of our contemporary days, to be able to be personal, and listen carefully to what others have to say.
+It is therefore key, when navigating the frenzy of our contemporary days, to be able to be personally engaged and to listen carefully to what others have to say.

 If you are using technology to communicate with your collaborators and partners in business or life in general, there are key phrases that are usually used by in person communication environments, that can still be adapted to digital communication processes, to make people feel more comfortable, motivated, and appreciated.
-Here is a list of 12 sentences that can do wonders to improve your communication style, based on suggestions given by Jeff Schmitt, a writer specialized in organizational behavior from the bottom up:
+Here is a list of 12 sentences that can do wonders to improve your communication style, based on suggestions given by Jeff Schmitt, a writer specialized in organizational behavior, and others:

 1. “I totally understand.”